His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who called us. — 2 Peter 1:3

 We cannot pretend to be something we are not; a Christlike character cannot be faked.
 If Christ is not real to us or if we haven’t learned to walk with Him and submit our lives to Him every day, then our spiritual impact will be far less than it might have been.
 People are very sensitive to hypocrisy; if they sense it in us, they will dismiss our pretenses and pay no attention to our advice.
 On the other hand, if they can sense our faith is sincere and our love is authentic, then they will respect us and take us seriously (even when they know we are not perfect).

 This is why it is important to begin building our lives on the solid foundation of Jesus Christ now, instead of waiting until it is too late and the problems of old age overwhelm us.
 Every gardener knows that mature fruit does not appear overnight.
 It takes time to grow — and so does the fruit of the Spirit in our lives.
 Start tending your garden today, so you may be “mature and complete.”

 In what place in your life do you most need spiritual growth?

 Excerpted with permission from Peace for Each Day by Billy Graham, copyright Billy Graham Literary Trust.

 * * *

 We don’t have to stay fearful and unprepared.
 The Lord intends for us to mature, to grow, and to become secure and ready for what’s ahead of us standing solid on the Rock.
-Come share your thoughts on spiritual growth with us on our blog.
+Come share your thoughts on spiritual growth with us.
 We want to hear from you! ~ Devotionals Daily